Yes. Attic insulation helps keep you cool in the summer. Easy answer, right?

 And lots of heat will keep migrating from your attic to your living space – even after you achieve a super high R-value.

 It’s like wearing a knitted sweater on a cold, windy morning.
 The sweater helps keep the heat in, but it does very little to keep cold air from getting through.
-To really get warm, you’ll need to put a windbreaker over the sweater.
+To get warm, you’ll need to put a windbreaker over the sweater.
 Then you’re blocking heat transfer (insulation) and stopping cold air from reaching you (air sealing).

 Attics work the same way.
 You can block heat with insulation, but you’ve also got to seal air gaps.
 Otherwise, hot air will always creep through the areas of least resistance and make you feel hot.